-Even the most happy and compliant puppy can acquire eel like qualities though when it comes to their first grooming.
+Even the happiest and most compliant puppy can acquire eel-like qualities though when it comes to its first grooming.
 New experiences and new objects heighten curiosity and senses.
 Don’t become frustrated and definitely don’t try and restrain your puppy to get the job done.
-Instead be patient and try the gently, gently approach.
+Instead, be patient and try the gently, gently approach.

 - Wear him/her out – Have a play with your dog (not too much) so they are tired and settle down.
 Shouldn’t be too hard – puppies sleep a lot!

 - Sit down – you won’t have any problems getting your pup to come and site on your lap or lay down beside you.